 Can I keep my mobile on to stay contactable?

 It is generally accepted practice that people turn off their mobiles or switch them to silent when attending a yoga class or workshop.
 Your time there might be the only time in your week when you are free from the need to be contacted by anyone in the outside world and this alone can bring a great deal of relaxation.
 However, I do have some people who come to class who want to be reassured, for example, that their baby is OK or who are doctors or similar on call.
 If you need to keep your phone on then let me know and it is fine for you to do so.
 Usually people opt to keep the phone on vibrate so that it is audible to them without necessarily disturbing others.

 What footwear do I need?

 Yoga is practiced without shoes.
 Most people opt to wear socks for relaxation practices and work with bare feet when in standing poses.
 If you prefer to work in socks throughout that is fine though may affect your ability to not slip on the mat so extra care is needed.
-(As shoes are not needed during the class, I ask everyone to leave their shoes outside the studio yoga space.
-There is a storage area on the landing at the top of the stairs.
-This keeps the studio clean and uncluttered.)
+(As shoes are not needed during the class, I ask everyone to take their shoes off outside the studio yoga space.
+There is a storage area provided so that the studio is kept clean and uncluttered.)

 Do I need to book a ‘term’ of classes or can I book individual classes?